sporkupine/Paducah-Coffee-Site/README.md

 # Paducah Coffee Site

 Developing a new site for Paducah Coffee Company, with e-commerce functionality and a blog.
 More utility to be added as I think of it.
+(update 2/2022) This has become less of a production web store, and more of a coding playground / digital scratch paper for me to tinker with design and function ideas.
+The actual PCC site will be under construction very soon.
 ## TO DO:
 - Connect to a Firebase backend for product/cart storage as well as blog post storage.
   - users should be able to 'favorite' certain products